The Naked Brothers Band: Music from the Movie: Development

 Nat begged his dad to record music in the recording studio at the early age of 6.
 His father, Michael Wolff allowed him to, so Nat recorded the song Crazy Car.
 Polly Draper (Nat & Alex's mom), then wrote a film about her son's band The Naked Brothers Band.
 Along with the film she wanted her sons to record songs, as if it they were recording a soundtrack for the film.

 Writing

-Nat Wolff began writing music for the film in late 2004, having already written and recorded "Crazy Car" he had to write very few songs.
+Nat Wolff began writing music for the film in early 2004, having already written and recorded "Crazy Car" he had to write very few songs.
 He wrote "Got No Mojo", "Motormouth", "Hardcore Wrestlers" and "If There Was a Place to Hide".

 Recording

-Recording began in early 2005, when Nat was just 9 years old.
+Recording began in early 2004, when Nat was just 9 years old.
 He recorded all of the music he wrote for him, his brother Alex was also able to write a song for the film, That's How It Is.
-The music was recorded by June 2005, just before filming began on The Naked Brothers Band Movie.
+The music was recorded by June 2004, just before filming began on The Naked Brothers Band Movie.